Monster Chocolate Dipped Pretzel Rods are a fun and easy way to make some SPOOKY Halloween Treats.

 This allows me to dip a few pretzels and add the decorations while the chocolate coating is still wet so they stick to the pretzels.

-STEP TWO: Line a large baking sheet with parchment paper.
+Second: Line a large baking sheet with parchment paper.
 Dip your pretzel rod into the chocolate and shake to remove the excess.

-How far in advance can I make chocolate covered pretzel rods?
+How far in advance can I make these?

 Do not store in the refrigerator or the freezer.
 This will affect the chocolate coating and cause the colors to run.

-How do you package dipped pretzel rods?
+How do you package them?

 I like to store mine in clear treat bags and wrap with festive colored ribbon to match the occasion.
+These are great for gift-giving along with my Monster Rice Krispie Treats, Wicked Witch Fudge, and Halloween Popcorn Balls.

-- set up a decorating station or assembly line ahead of time so you are ready to have fun.
+• set up a decorating station or assembly line ahead of time so you are ready to have fun.

-- you can line a baking sheet with wax paper or parchment paper.
+• you can line a baking sheet with wax paper or parchment paper.

-- keep the chocolate melted and soft by keeping the jars of candy coating in a crock pot or slow cooker.
+• keep the chocolate melted and soft by keeping the jars of candy coating in a crock pot or slow cooker.

-- If you want to make specific monsters or ghouls, sketch out how you want them to look.
+• If you want to make specific monsters or ghouls, sketch out how you want them to look.
 This was you won’t be draw a blank when you start decorating.

-- gather all your decorations in separate bowls and jars right by you baking sheet so you won’t be scrambling once the pretzels are dipped.
+• gather all your decorations in separate bowls and jars right by you baking sheet so you won’t be scrambling once the pretzels are dipped.

-- shake off the excess chocolate once you dip the pretzels so when you place them on the parchment paper the chocolate won’t “pool” on the bottom.
+• shake off the excess chocolate once you dip the pretzels so when you place them on the parchment paper the chocolate won’t “pool” on the bottom.

-- draw faces and small marks with edible food markers.
+• draw faces and small marks with edible food markers.

 These white chocolate dipped pretzel rods are a great way to get the kids into the holiday spirit!
+Give these Halloween Pretzel Rods as delicious edible gifts!

 Monster Pretzel Rods

-Monster Chocolate Dipped Pretzel Rods are a fun and easy way to make some SPOOKY Halloween Treats.
+Monster Chocolate Dipped Pretzel Rods are a fun and easy way to make some spooky Halloween Treats.

 Ingredients